briannbig/akiba-plus/README.md

 # Akiba plus

-This project is an angular frontend for  [Transcend](https://github.com/briannbig/akiba-plus-backend) (Built using spring boot).
+This project is an angular frontend for  [Akiba plus](https://github.com/briannbig/akiba-plus-backend) (Built using spring boot).
 It is based on angular version 17.0.8.

 ## Development server